DobbiKov/project_ipf/README.md

 1. Make sure you have __ocaml__ and __dune__ installed on your machine
 2. Clone the project `git clone https://github.com/DobbiKov/project_ipf`
 3. Enter into the folder `cd project_ipf`
-4. Execute the file, for example to see the help, write: `dune exec ./huff.exe --help`
+4. Write `dune build` to compile the project
+5. Run `./_build/default/huff.exe`

 ## Temp docs
-*read_file.ml* - module with functions to read a file and compressed file *occ_arr.ml* - module for managing table of occurencies *huff_tree.ml* - module for managing huffman tree *bs.ml* - module for reading and writing data to a file *main.ml* - main entry to test everything
+*bs.ml* - module for reading and writing data to a file *read_file.ml* - module with functions to read files *write_file.ml* - module with function to write files *occ_arr.ml* - module for managing table of occurencies *huff_tree.ml* - module for managing huffman tree *huffman.ml* - module managing compressing, decompressing and stats logic *huff.ml* - main file of the app that manages CLI logic *main.ml* - main entry to test everything